raganwald/raganwald.github.com/index.md

 ---

+<p class="quotation">You were such an anchor and leader at PD!
+Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
+You are a true PD Hall of Famer and Legend!</p>
+<p class="author">—<a href="https://www.linkedin.com/in/rahartshorne/">Richard Hartshorne</a>: Senior Talent Partner, PagerDuty</p>

+---

+### I recognize when what got us here, won't get us there

+I lead incremental and continuous refinement of engineering and product development.
+I also recognize when “what got us here, won't get us there,” and when that happens, I introduce change:

+- In the late 1990s, software products exploded in size and complexity, leading to higher development risks.
+Managing those risks with increasingly rigid BDUF+Waterfall became counterproductive.
+Recognizing that “what got us there won't get us there,” I adapted SCRUM from the consulting world to product development at Sitraka, delivering on-time and highly successful releases for Threadalyzer and then the JProbe Suite by focusing on delivering iterations of the complete product on a fixed cadence with continuous update of the plan.
+- In the 2000s through 2010s, the business benefits of iterative development were gated by the ability of developers to complete bigger and bigger features in shorter and shorter cycles.
+Recognizing that “what got us here won't get us there,” I was an early adopter and public champion of moving from strongly typed languages like C++ and Java to lightweight but expressive languages like Ruby and JavaScript, driving faster and cheaper product/market fit validation and thus lowering rinway exhaustion risk.
+- <a id="fnref:pd-growth" role="doc-noteref"/>More recently, I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictable scaling phase.<a href="#:~:text=During%20my%20tenure%2C%20PagerDuty,↩" class="footnote" rel="footnote" title="PagerDuty’s revenue growth">15</a>
+- <a id="fnref:tooling" role="doc-noteref"/>As we scaled, our engineering and product development needs changed.
+Recognizing—in conjunction with my Architecture Strategy Team and Front-End Architecture Strategy Team colleagues—that “what got us here won't get us there,  I led or co-led the adoption of tooling, process, and language choices that supported refactoring and scaling engineering across the organization.”<a href="#:~:text=Ask%20me%20about%20my%20experience%20adopting,↩" class="footnote" rel="footnote" title="Tooling initiatives">14</a>

+---

 <p class="quotation">Reg is one of the finest software engineering professionals I have ever worked with.
 He has great vision for product development, a strong sense of cultural fit for complex companies, and the vision to help scale an engineering group.
 Any growing organization would be fortunate to add Reg to its team.</p>
 <p class="author">—<a href="https://www.linkedin.com/in/jonathanpoehlman/">Jonathan Poehlman</a>, Senior Technical Recruiter, Elastic</p>

----

-### I grow engineering

-I grow engineering in headcount, in scale of operations, in process maturity, and in tooling sophistication.

-- I've led technical interviews throughout my career and partnered with Talent on initiatives.
-At PagerDuty, I was recognized for using the interview process to close senior hires.
-- <a id="fnref:tooling" role="doc-noteref"/>As a member of PagerDuty's Architecture Strategy and Front-End Architecture Strategy teams, I led or co-led the adoption of tooling, process, and language choices that supported scaling engineering capacity.<a href="#:~:text=Ask%20me%20about%20my%20experience%20adopting,↩" class="footnote" rel="footnote" title="Tooling initiatives">14</a>
-- <a id="fnref:pd-growth" role="doc-noteref"/>I helped PagerDuty's engineering successfully navigate the product/market fit refinement phase, a rapid sales growth phase, and a post-IPO transition to efficient and predictable scaling phase.<a href="#:~:text=During%20my%20tenure%2C%20PagerDuty,↩" class="footnote" rel="footnote" title="PagerDuty’s revenue growth">15</a>

----

-<p class="quotation">You were such an anchor and leader at PD!
-Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
-You are a true PD Hall of Famer and Legend!</p>
-<p class="author">—<a href="https://www.linkedin.com/in/rahartshorne/">Richard Hartshorne</a>: Senior Talent Partner, PagerDuty</p>

 ---